aridoza/foundational-java/Concurrency/concurrency1.md

 - Explain the fundamentals of concurrency in Java.
 - Create and launch a thread using Thread or by subclassing Runnable interface.
 - Handle thread contention.
-- Estimate how many threads to use for an application.

 ### LESSON GUIDE